thisleejones/dicfix/README.md

 The motivation for this project was to use voice dictation with modern CLI tools, such as AI assistants (Claude, Gemini), where speaking a command or prompt can be more efficient than typing.
 DicFix bridges this gap by providing a simple, customizable pop-up that captures your speech and sends it to your desired target.

 > [!NOTE]
-> This project is a work in progress.
-Features related to hotkeys, keystroke delays, and modifier key support are still under active development and may change.
+> The main features are stable.
+The primary remaining task is to enhance hotkey support to include double-tap activation and reserved key combinations, similar to the native macOS dictation settings (see `System Settings > Keyboard > Dictation`).

 ![DicFix Screenshot](screenshot.png)